Image Blog QAC Self Driving Cars Safe

 Self-driving cars have the potential to be safer than human drivers, according to experts.

-In March 2018, an Uber self-driving test vehicle was involved in a fatal collision with a biker in Arizona.
+Infamously, in March 2018, an Uber self-driving test vehicle was involved in a fatal collision with a biker in Arizona.
 This self-driving car failed to identify the biker as a human until it was too late to stop.
 And the human safety driver in the vehicle failed to notice the biker.

 It's likely to take some time before we see widespread use of self-driving cars.

-But vehicles driven by humans are using more and more technology in Advanced Driver Assistance Systems (ADAS).
+In the meantime, vehicles driven by humans are using more and more technology in Advanced Driver Assistance Systems (ADAS).

 Back to top